 What is a primary beneficiary?

 Keep in mind that your primary beneficiary must be legally competent to accept the proceeds.
-This raises the question of whether it is possible to name minors as primary beneficiaries.
+This raises the question of whether it is possible to name minors as beneficiaries.
 The short answer is yes, as long as certain steps are taken — specifically, creating a trust and naming a guardian who will oversee that trust to ensure your estate is executed in accordance with your wishes.

-While the primary beneficiary is “first in line’ to receive the death benefit if something happened to the primary beneficiary.
+A contingent beneficiary is who would receive the death benefit if something happened to the primary beneficiary.
 After all, life is full of unexpected outcomes.
 Selecting a contingent beneficiary is a prudent way to protect yourself and your loved ones from a number of “what-if scenarios,” such as your primary beneficiary not being alive at the time a claim is made.
 It’s common for policyholders to name their spouse or partner as the primary beneficiary and then their children or their children’s guardian as the contingent, for example.
 That way, if anything happened to both parents, the proceeds would go to the children or their guardian to manage.

 - Primary beneficiary cannot be found